devshum/devshum.github.io/README.md

 fashion-blog-floats | https://devshum.github.io/fashion-blog-floats/

 I've never ever used PUG preprocessor because I've wanted to learn SCSS preprocessor well.
-PUG is a technology, that stand one step above any CSS preprocessor and well I've really liked that thing, its allows save time and HTML code looks more clean!
+PUG is a technology, that stand one step above any CSS preprocessor and well I've really liked that thing, its allows save time and HTML code looks much clean!
 I think that in furter I'll use PUG.

-And this is my first project with jQuery, I implemented onScroll method that allows produce the header if scroll height bigger than intro height section.
+And this is my first project with jQuery, I implemented an onScroll method that allows produce the header if the scroll height bigger than the intro height section.

-I used the same things that I used below, namely: SCSS, BEM, responsive-adaptive markup, The W3C Markup Validation and certainly FLOATS, after Flexbox and CSS grid it was difficult =|
+I used the same things that I used below, namely: SCSS, BEM, a responsive-adaptive markup, The W3C Markup Validation and certainly FLOATS, after Flexbox and CSS grid it was difficult =|

 *The design I took from the Internet.